Lillo-S-p-a/ReinforceStrategyCreatorV2/.ruru/sessions/SESSION-Analyze_and_Enhance_Trading_Model_Evaluation_Metrics-2506091145/session_log.md

   This task is now considered fully complete.
 ---
 - 2025-06-09T17:39:44Z: `util-writer` completed task [`TASK-WRITER-250609125800`](./.ruru/tasks/METRICS_DOCUMENTATION/TASK-WRITER-250609125800.md).
 Created Italian documentation for trading metrics at [`./.ruru/docs/trading_metrics_explained_it.md`](./.ruru/docs/trading_metrics_explained_it.md).
 Task file updated to "🟢 Done".
+---
+timestamp: 2025-06-09T17:37:17Z
+actor: roo-commander
+event_type: specialist_report
+details: |
+  Received completion signal from `util-writer` for MDTM task [`TASK-WRITER-250609125800`](./.ruru/tasks/METRICS_DOCUMENTATION/TASK-WRITER-250609125800.md) (Create Markdown Documentation for Trading Metrics - Italian).
+  `util-writer` reported:
+  - Italian documentation for trading metrics created and saved to [`./.ruru/docs/trading_metrics_explained_it.md`](./.ruru/docs/trading_metrics_explained_it.md).
+  - MDTM task file updated to "🟢 Done".
+  - Session log updated by `util-writer`.
+  - Git commit and push initiated by `util-writer`.
+  This task is now considered fully complete.
+---
+- `[2025-06-10T06:36:00Z]` RooCommander: User provided listing for `reinforcestrategycreator_pipeline/hpo_results/dqn/dqn_hpo_quick_test/`.
+Identified that previous TensorBoard `--logdir` path was incorrect.
+It was specified as `./hpo_results/...` assuming execution from workspace root, but the `hpo_results` directory is nested within `reinforcestrategycreator_pipeline`.
+Corrected path relative to workspace root is `./reinforcestrategycreator_pipeline/hpo_results/dqn/dqn_hpo_quick_test/`.
+Will attempt to relaunch TensorBoard with this corrected path.
+- `[2025-06-10T06:39:00Z]` RooCommander: User confirmed TensorBoard still not showing detailed financial metrics with the corrected logdir.
+User provided image showing some Ray Tune default metrics.
+User asked about sufficiency of current 25+ metrics and requested enhancement of [`.ruru/docs/trading_metrics_explained_it.md`](./.ruru/docs/trading_metrics_explained_it.md) to include interpretation of values and correlation to trading performance.
+- `[2025-06-10T06:39:00Z]` RooCommander: Plan:
+    1. Acknowledge TensorBoard issue, pivot to user's new questions.
+    2. Discuss metric sufficiency via `ask_followup_question`.
+    3. Create MDTM task for `util-writer` to enhance documentation.
+- `[2025-06-10T06:46:00Z]` RooCommander: User provided a list of 10 RL-specific metrics to be logged to TensorBoard (Episode Reward, Episode Length, Loss types, Entropy, Learning Rate, Value Estimates, TD Error, KL Divergence, Explained Variance, Success Rate).
+- `[2025-06-10T06:46:00Z]` RooCommander: User also requested enhancement of [`.ruru/docs/trading_metrics_explained_it.md`](./.ruru/docs/trading_metrics_explained_it.md) to include detailed interpretation of existing financial metrics and to add documentation for the new RL metrics (once implemented).
+- `[2025-06-10T06:46:00Z]` RooCommander: Plan:
+    1. Create MDTM task for `dev-python` to implement logging of the 10 new RL-specific metrics.
+    2. Create MDTM task for `util-writer` to enhance existing financial metrics documentation and add documentation for the new RL metrics (dependent on completion of RL metrics implementation).
+- 2025-06-10T08:44:54Z - util-writer: Completed MDTM task [`TASK-WRITER-250610084100`](./.ruru/tasks/METRICS_DOCUMENTATION/TASK-WRITER-250610084100.md:1).
+Enhanced existing financial metrics documentation and added new documentation for RL-specific metrics in [`.ruru/docs/trading_metrics_explained_it.md`](./.ruru/docs/trading_metrics_explained_it.md:1).
+- `[2025-06-10T08:46:00Z]` RooCommander: Received confirmation from `dev-python` that MDTM task [`TASK-PYDEV-250610064700`](./.ruru/tasks/RL_METRICS_IMPLEMENTATION/TASK-PYDEV-250610064700.md) (Implement 10 RL-specific metrics) is complete.
+Changes were made to [`reinforcestrategycreator_pipeline/src/models/implementations/dqn.py`](reinforcestrategycreator_pipeline/src/models/implementations/dqn.py).
+- `[2025-06-10T08:46:00Z]` RooCommander: Received confirmation from `util-writer` that MDTM task [`TASK-WRITER-250610084100`](./.ruru/tasks/METRICS_DOCUMENTATION/TASK-WRITER-250610084100.md) (Enhance Trading & RL Metrics Documentation) is complete.
+Changes were made to [`.ruru/docs/trading_metrics_explained_it.md`](./.ruru/docs/trading_metrics_explained_it.md).
+- `[2025-06-10T08:46:00Z]` RooCommander: All planned tasks for enhancing trading model evaluation metrics and documentation are now complete.
+Preparing to finalize and attempt completion.
+- `[2025-06-10T08:47:00Z]` RooCommander: The `attempt_completion` tool failed with a VSCE output error: "Error: VSCE output start escape sequence (]633;C or ]133;C) not received, but the stream has started.
+Upstream VSCE Bug?".
+Despite this tool error, the specialist modes have reported completion of their assigned tasks for metrics implementation and documentation.
+Proceeding to provide commit message and git command.